-James A. Clark (1994), Professor of English and Elizabeth H. Jordan Chair of Southern Literature; B.A., Vanderbilt University; M.F.A., University of North Carolina at Greensboro; Ph.D., University of Denver.
+James A. Clark (1994), Professor of English and Chair, Department of English and Modern Languages, and Elizabeth H. Jordan Chair of Southern Literature; B.A., Vanderbilt University; M.F.A., University of North Carolina at Greensboro; Ph.D., University of Denver.